-For each subcontract, the Recipient shall provide a written statement to the Division as to whether that subcontractor is a minority vendor.
+For each subcontract, the Recipient shall provide a written statement to the Division as to whether that subcontractor is a minority vendor, as defined in Section 288.703, Fla.
+Stat..

 (15) TERMS AND CONDITIONS

 This Agreement contains all the terms and conditions agreed upon by the parties.